ionic-team/ionic-site/content/docs/cli/generate/index.md

 ### A quick note on naming conventions

-Ionic uses kebab-casing for file names (`my-about-page.html`) and css classes (`.my-about-page`), and uses PascalCasing for JavaScript classes in ES6/TypeScript (`MyAboutPage`).
+Ionic uses PascalCasing for JavaScript classes in ES6/TypeScript (`MyAboutPage`).
 Using this convention, developers can pick up any Ionic project and quickly become productive, similar to Rails.